AngelRosalesContreras/AngelRosalesContreras/README.md

 ###

 <p align="left">
-🦾 I am an engineer in Tecnotronics passionate about automation processes and I am currently a student at the National Polytechnic Institute, studying Engineering in Artificial Intelligence. <br><br>
+🦾 I am an engineer in Tecnotronics passionate about automation processes and I am currently a student at Instituto Politécnico Nacional, studying Engineering in Artificial Intelligence. <br><br>
 ⚙️ I am currently learning more about autonomous cars and drones. <br><br>
 🤝🤖 I am looking to collaborate on projects that have a significant impact in my area of interest and maybe get to know a new area.</p>